 If a customer issue occurs, you have to act fast before it escalates.
 In fact, 88% of customers expect a response from your business within 60 minutes.

 Sentiment analysis also helps you quickly manage customer complaints at scale.
-Spotting negative comments early will help you nip the critical situations in the bud.
+Spotting negative comments early will help you nip critical situations in the bud.
 The faster you react, the better chance you have of resolving the problem and building customer loyalty.
-Customers who have issues resolved quickly are far more likely to share their good experience with others.
+Customers who have issues resolved quickly are far more likely to share their good experiences with others.

 Simplify customer feedback analysis